alonitac/DevOpsBootcampUPES/tutorials/linux_processes.md

 ....
 ```

-In the above output, UNIT represents the unit name, LOAD indicates that the unit’s configuration has been read by systemd, ACTIVE is the state of the unit.
+In the above output, UNIT represents the unit name, LOAD indicates that the unit's configuration has been read by systemd, ACTIVE is the state of the unit.

 # Self-check questions